slisovski/Simeon_Website/content/authors/simeon/_index.md

 superuser: true
 ---

-I am an early-career scientist with special interest in empirical and theoretical research on bird migration and interactions with their biotic and abiotic environment.
-I’m interested in the (proximate) factors that shape migration, the individual fitness effects of particular migration strategies and how it subsequently affects population dynamics.
-Furthermore, I try to understand how climatic or human-driven changes along migratory routes may affect individual migration behaviours and fates.
-Currently, I am also working on the quantification of the potential of migrants to spread pathogens across large distances using a dynamic state dynamic modelling approach (stochastic dynamic modelling).
+I am an ecologist with special interest in empirical and theoretical research on bird migration and their interactions with the biotic and abiotic environment.
+I’m interested in the factors that shape migration, the individual fitness effects of particular migration strategies and how it subsequently affects population dynamics.
+At the moment, my major focus is on trying to understand how climatic or human-driven changes along migratory routes may affect individual migration behaviours and fates.